ajdhole/Udacity-Vehicle-Detection-and-Tracking-P5/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Initially, I trained model with a linear SVM classifier, later to fine tune classifier parameter I used `GridSearchCV` parameter optimization function to select best parameter for classification, best parameter displayed with `clf.best_params_` and it is selected as  `{'kernel': 'rbf', 'C': 10}`.
+Initially, I trained model with a linear SVM classifier, later to fine tune classifier parameter I used `GridSearchCV` parameter optimization function to select best parameter for classification, best parameter displayed with `clf.best_params_` and it is selected as  `{'kernel': 'rbf', 'C': 10}` and Test Accuracy of SVC yields  99.63%.

 ###Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I used `slide_window` function to define sliding window search, Initially search area was complete image later it is restricted to `y_start_stop=[400, 656]`, The result of sliding search windows as shown below:

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+The final classifier uses scales and HOG features from all 3 channels of images in `YCrCb` space.
+The feature vector contains also spatially binned color and histograms of color features, The false positives were filtered out by using a heatmap approach as described below.
+Here are some typical examples of detections:

 ![alt text][image4]
 ---